 I know I’m not the only one who still writes by hand, so let’s talk about how we can put our most soulful thoughts (ahem, work-related tasks) on paper while remaining environmentally friendly.

-What’s your favorite writing utensil?
-Mine happens to be whichever pen has crossed my path that week.
-It’s usually from a hotel or business – in other words, not consciously chosen.
+Usually, my favourite writing utensil happens to be whichever pen has crossed my path that week.
+It might be from a hotel or business – in other words, I don’t consciously choose it.